StackVista/stackstate-docs/setup/otel/languages/dot-net.md

 There is detailed documentation for this on the [Open Telemetry .NET SDK doc pages](https://opentelemetry.io/docs/languages/net/instrumentation/).

-Make sure you use the the OTLP exporter (this is the default) and [auto-configuration](https://opentelemetry.io/docs/languages/java/instrumentation/#autoconfiguration).
+Make sure you use the OTLP exporter (this is the default) and [auto-configuration](https://opentelemetry.io/docs/languages/java/instrumentation/#autoconfiguration).
 When deploying the application the service name and exporter are [configured via environment variables](./sdk-exporter-config.md).

 ## Metrics in StackState

-For some .NET  metrics, for example garbage collector metrics, StackState has defined charts on the related components.
-For Kubernetes the charts are available on the pods.
-It is possible to [add charts for more metrics](/use/metrics/k8s-add-charts.md), this works for metrics from automatic instrumentation but also for application specific metrics from manual instrumentation.
+For some .NET  metrics, for example, garbage collector metrics, StackState has defined charts on the related components.
+For Kubernetes,the charts are available on the pods.
+It is possible to [add charts for more metrics](/use/metrics/k8s-add-charts.md), this works for metrics from automatic instrumentation but also for application-specific metrics from manual instrumentation.